9-FS/nhentai_archivist/readme.md

 ### Ich mein's ernst: Keeping a Self-Hosted Library Up-to-Date

-1. Set `NHENTAI_TAG` to the tag you want to keep up-to-date.
-For a very comprehensive library, set it to "NHENTAI_TAG = language:english".
+1. Set `NHENTAI_TAGS` to define the tag search that you want to use to keep your library up-to-date.
 1. Make sure there is no file at `DOWNLOADME_FILEPATH` otherwise it will be downloaded first.
 1. Consider setting `LIBRARY_SPLIT` to a value other than 0 if you plan to keep more than 10.000 files in your `LIBRARY_PATH` directory.
 1. Consider setting `SLEEP_INTERVAL` to wait a bit between searches.
 I recommend a value of at least 50.000.